tbobker123/Blog-Post-Assist/README.md

 Please open an issue on Github if you have any problems or if you have an suggestions

 # Support this project
-The best way to support this project is to either contribute or add our link to your website [domaingenerator.app](https://domaingenerator.app)
+The best way to support this project is to either contribute or add this link [domaingenerator.app](https://domaingenerator.app) to your website to give us a backlink.

 # contact
 Website: [flipsnap.net](https://flipsnap.net), [domaingenerator.app](https://domaingenerator.app)